 Address: Mozartpl.
 2, 5020 Salzburg, Austria

-This is clearly one of the best things to do in Salzburg with kids…I mean it’s about Christmas for Rudolph’s sake!
+This is one of the best things to do in Salzburg with kids…I mean, it’s about Christmas, for Rudolph’s sake!
 The Salzburg Christmas Museum offers fascinating displays dedicated to the holiday season.
 The exhibit is split into eleven sections, each focusing on a different aspect of Christmas customs.

 Here, visitors will learn about Christmas customs and traditions from the mid-nineteenth century up to the current day in both Austria and Germany.
-Ursula Kloiber created the museum based on her own collection of objects that she had amassed over a 40-year period.
+Ursula Kloiber created the museum based on her collection of objects she had amassed over 40 years.

 Christmas books, models of buildings and shops, and Saint Nicholas statues are also on display.
 One of the museum’s most popular attractions is a frightening model of Krampus, the malevolent creature from German folklore.
-Unlike Santa Claus who rewards Children, Krampus’ mission is to punish youngsters who have been misbehaving!
+Unlike Santa Claus, who rewards Children, Krampus’s mission is to punish youngsters for misbehaving!

 See Related: Best Travel Board Games

 Mozartplatz is a rectangular plaza in Salzburg’s Old Town, located in the city’s heart, a popular place to stop when visiting Salzburg.
 The magnificent Mozart statue, created by Ludwig von Schwanthaler, is the primary picturesque attraction in this square.

 Mozartplatz was designed by Wolf Dietrich von Raitenau in 1588, and today, this plaza in Salzburg’s old town gives access to the city’s various landmarks and ancient town buildings.
 The world-famous Salzburg Glockenspiel, which chimes daily from the archiepiscopal palace, delights many visitors.